 I am not the only blogger on the Big Island sharing information about things to do.
 However, I think I am one of the only bloggers in West Hawaii who actually goes out just about every day and tries to discover new and interesting things for ME to do, not necessarily the general tourist public.
-Of course, I have been to Green Sands beach, and walked down to Cook’s monument and hiked almost to the top of Pu’u Waa’waa.
+Of course, I have been to Green Sands beach, and walked down to Cook’s monument and ran down the trail to Pololu Valley to see how fast I could get down.

 However, there are a few things that I have done that I wanted to share that I bet most of you have not done and maybe think, “Yeah, no”, especially if you avoid excercise!
 However, if you love a great outdoor adventure, read on!